TonyNovak.com

-10 tips for replacing health insurance coverage
+10 unconventional tips for replacing health insurance coverage

 6. Take a separate policy if you travel outside the U.S. Most U.S. plans provide weak foreign travel benefits and most worldwide plans provide weak coverage in the U.S. so it is best to carry separate plans tailored to your travel schedule.
 Short term international policies are inexpensive and designed to include features like translation services that relieve typical stresses when medical treatment is necessary while away from home.